iam-pratap/Concepts/linux/acls.md

 textfile - the name of the file on which we want to apply the permissions

-- AN entry for the user "pratap" has been added and showing permissions whatever we have assigned  to her. we can notice one more entry i.e mask has appered.
+- An entry for the user "pratap" has been added and showing permissions whatever we have assigned  to her. we can notice one more entry i.e mask has appered.
 - The mask associated with an ACL limits the set of permissions that can be assigned on the file for the named groups and users and for the group owner, but has no effect on the permissions for the file owner and the other permission group.

 See the ACLs